-City of Westminster
+City of Westminster:

 The City of Westminster is relatively small which accounts for the City having very little in the way of Demand-Side Management (DSM) activities.
-The Utilities Department of the City does offer an interruptible electric rate but currently does not have any customers on this particular rate.
-The one customer that was previously on this rate is a lumber mill and, due to the economy, is no longer in operation.
-When operating, that customer would receive a billing benefit in exchange for not operating during times of load management.
+The Utilities Department of the City does offer an interruptible electric rate but currently has only one customer on this particular rate.
+That customer receives a billing benefit in exchange for not operating during times of load management.
 Our times of load management occur when our provider, PMPA, indicates the system is nearing peak electrical usage.
 Other than the occasional offering of tips for conservation whenever a customer should ask, the City does not have any other formal DSM activities.